2200031797KavyaA/StudentProjectAndPortfolioManagement/README.md

-# StudentProjectAndPortfolioManagement
+# Portfolyx - The one-stop Student Project And Portfolio Management System

-**Check "MASTER" Branch for the full project, it's overview, how to run, along with the output video.
+**Check the "MASTER" Branch for the full project, its overview, how to run it, and the output video.
 Enjoyy!**